h4mmad/forex/README.md

 A forex currency CLI tool with caching which allows to type in a source currency and multiple target currencies.
 USD to currency conversion rates are fetched from `currencyapi` API and are cached.
+Source to target currency is then calculated based on the USD to each currency rate.

+$$
+converted amount := amount \times \frac{target currency rate w.r.t USD}{source currency rate w.r.t USD}
+$$

 Example usage: